shawenyao/jekyll-now/_posts/2020-04-08-Where-is-My-Island.md

   <img src="https://shawenyao.github.io/Photos/Animal Crossing/001.jpg" />
 </div>

 I've been playing _Animal Crossing: New Horizons_, where my in-game character flew to a deserted island in order to start a new life.
 Despite its cartoony art style, the game manages to establish an astonishing degree of realism, to the point where it almost feels like a living and breathing world.
 For example, I know for a fact that my island exists somewhere in the northern hemisphere; I know that the sun rises and sets there every real-world day; I know that the seasons rotate and spring is coming.
-At some point, I start wonder how much further I can push this, e.g., given what's observable in the game, can I deduce where my island is?
+At some point, I began to wonder how much further I can push this, e.g., given what's observable in the game, can I deduce where my island is?
 If so, where is it?

 In this post, please join me for a tour to my island, and I will unveil its location at the end (sort of).